devture/nagadmin/README.md

 No (read above).

-### Does this provide a frontend where I can view the status of my services (like the default Nagios CGI)?
+### Does this provide a frontend where I can view the status of my services?

 No. Nagadmin is meant for the system administrator - to configure services and deploy a configuration to be used by Nagios.
 For a frontend, check out [Thruk](http://thruk.org/) or the Nagios CGI interface.

-### Can I import my existing Nagios configuration files and start managing them with Nagadmin?
+### Can I import my existing Nagios configuration files into Nagadmin?

 Not yet, but hopefully soon.
 That shouldn't stop you from giving Nagadmin a spin.